 7. Power to seize the document

-When the person comes towards the officer for the purpose of registration of a document, then the officer has the power to verify the credibility of such document presented before him.
+When the person comes toward the officer for the purpose of registration of a document, then the officer has the power to verify the credibility of such document presented before him.

 If the officer found any mistake in such a document then he is authorized to refuse to register the document.